 C. Tools and Equipment Needed for the Oil Change

-- An oil drain pan or container to catch and dispose of the old oil properly.
+2. An oil drain pan to catch the old oil.

-- An oil filter wrench (if your mower has an oil filter).
+4. An oil filter wrench, if your mower has one.

-Having these tools on hand ensures that you can efficiently drain the old oil, replace the oil filter (if applicable), and add fresh oil to your lawn mower’s engine.
-Always work in a well-ventilated area and wear protective gloves to keep your hands clean and safe during the oil change process.
+Having these tools ready helps you drain the old oil and add new oil.
+Always work in a well-ventilated area.
+Wear protective gloves to keep your hands clean and safe.

 Preparing Your Lawn Mower for the Oil Change